Could Sleep Apnea Be Taking Years Off Your Life?

 These interruptions can lead to problems with memory, concentration, and decision-making.
 Over time, untreated sleep apnea can even increase the risk of developing neurodegenerative diseases like Alzheimer's.

-In short, sleep apnea can significantly impact an individual's cognitive health.
-This further underscores the importance of early diagnosis and treatment.
+In short, sleep apnea can significantly impact an individual's cognitive health, further underscoring the importance of early diagnosis and treatment.

 Mouth Devices for Sleep Apnea: An Alternative Treatment